lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 ^^^^^^^

 The advanced mode is the one intended for actual operation of the observatory.
-In its current implementation it exercises most of the functional requirements of the SchedulerCSC, but still lacks some important feature, most notably, the capability to compute a predicted queue in a configurable window into the future.
+In its current implementation it exercises most of the functional requirements of the SchedulerCSC.

-Nervertheless, the current implementation does have some of the traits that we hope to use as a basis to develop these additional features.
+However, the current implementation does have some of the traits that we hope to use as a basis to develop these additional features.

 What this mode currently does is to compute a (configurable) number of targets ahead of time and commit to execute them.
-Furthermore, even though it is commited to execute those observations, it makes no assumption about the outcome of the observations.
+Furthermore, even though it is committed to execute those observations, it makes no assumption about the outcome of the observations.
 This means, it will still handle the cases when the observation is scheduled but fails to be taken.

 The Advance mode of operation works like this: